duke2199/single-spa.js.org/website/versioned_docs/version-5.x/layout-definition.md

 ### DOM elements

 Arbitrary HTMLElements may be placed anywhere in your layout.
-You may define arbirary dom elements in both HTML and JSON.
+You may define arbitrary dom elements in both HTML and JSON.

 single-spa-layout only supports updating DOM elements during route transitions.
 Arbitrary re-renders and updates are not supported.